Foundations of the Medieval European Economy

 Agricultural Techniques and the Three-Field System

-Productivity on the manor was constrained by medieval agricultural techniques.
-The most important innovation was the three-field system, which gradually replaced the older two-field system from the 8th century onward.
-Under this method, the arable land was divided into three fields: one planted with a winter crop (like wheat or rye), one with a spring crop (like oats or barley), and one left fallow to restore nutrients.
-This rotation improved soil fertility and allowed for more diverse production, including oats that could feed horses, which in turn increased the efficiency of plowing.
-Other practices included the use of the heavy plow (moldboard plow) pulled by oxen or horses, and the communal management of livestock and pasture.
+Manorial productivity was constrained by the agricultural techniques of the time, but important innovations gradually improved yields.
+The most notable was the three-field system, which began replacing the older two-field rotation from the 8th century onward.
+Under the three-field system, arable land was divided into three parts: one planted with a winter crop (such as wheat or rye), another with a spring crop (such as oats or barley), and the third left fallow to restore soil fertility.

 The Revival of Trade and the Growth of Towns